 In addition, NSE has also been evaluating various opportunities in Ecuador, including Petroecuador's competitive process, in which six exploratory blocks towards the northern part of the Ecuadorian Eastern Basin are being offered, Petrolia, the operator controlled 100% by NSE was officially qualified by Ecuadorian Ministry of Energy to participate in the process.
-Similarly, NSE has carried out the evaluation of three opportunities in the Eastern Basin, concluding that there is no interest in continuing the negotiation in two of them, while the evaluation of the third block continues, expecting to complete withing the third quarter of 2023 and, depending on the results of the NSE evaluation, the negotiation with the current operator could begin.
+Similarly, NSE has carried out the evaluation of three opportunities in the Eastern Basin, concluding that there is no interest in continuing the negotiation in two of them, while the evaluation of the other block alternative continues, due to changes in the Ecuadorian political environment, the Company does not expect to materialize any significant development before the end of the year.